When Young People Get COVID-19, Infections Soon Rise Among Older Adults

 "We know it's not effective to yell at college students and tell them what their behavior should look like, the decisions to gather and have parties," says Grande.
 "But that's the population that we're seeing transmission occur in."

-As more students returned this month, many colleges and universities adopted new measures to prevent the spread of coronavirus and test students to head off outbreaks.
+As more students returned this month, many colleges and universities adopted new measures to prevent the spread of the coronavirus and test students to head off outbreaks.

-Public health experts generally agree that shaming young adults is not the best strategy for getting them to follow COVID guidelines.
+Public health experts generally agree that shaming young adults is not the best strategy for getting them to follow COVID-19 guidelines.

-In the San Francisco Bay area, one local public health department has tapped a group of young adults who are popular on social media to act as COVID "influencers," in hopes of reaching a younger, more receptive audience.
+In the San Francisco Bay area, one local public health department has tapped a group of young adults who are popular on social media to act as COVID-19 "influencers," in hopes of reaching a younger, more receptive audience.

 "These young people are our football stars, they are makeup artists, they're on YouTube, they're fashionistas," says Ryyn Schumacher, a program manager at Contra Costa Health Services, which recently launched the new COVID-19 Youth Ambassador Program.

-Schumacher says the idea to target this demographic came directly from looking at county data that showed one out of every four people testing positive was between the age of 14 and 24.
+Schumacher says the idea to target this demographic came directly from looking at county data that showed 1 out of every 4 people testing positive was between the ages of 14 and 24.

-"We don't spoon feed the message to our young people," Schumacher says of the social media initiative.
+"We don't spoon-feed the message to our young people," Schumacher says of the social media initiative.
 "It's up to them to craft their messages.
 We ask how are you protecting your grandma from COVID?
 And they may want to talk about their grandma and how she makes the best menudo."

 Schumacher says they hope to expand the pilot program and build a relatable outreach campaign that resonates with tens of thousands of young adults.